Inequalities for entropies and dimensions: Equivalence

-\section{Acknowledgments}
+Theorem~\ref{direct} applies the point-to-set principle to some type of statements in the dimension theory.
+Why these (rather exotic) statements could be interesting?
+There are two possible reasons.

+First, we get one more reason to consider the class of linear inequalities that are true for entropies of tuples: it can be equivalently characterized in terms of Kolmogorov complexity, in combinatorial terms (size of projections of multidimensional sets), as inequalities for group sizes --- and now in terms of dimensions.
+Second, the point-to-set principle was used to prove results about dimensions using algorithmic information theory.
+Theorem~\ref{reverse} shows that the reverse direction is also possible, at least in theory (it would be quite surprising to see a proof of some new inequality that goes this way).

+\subsubsection{Acknowledgments}

-The author is grateful to all his colleagues, especially to the members of the ESCAPE team in LIRMM and the Kolmogorov seminar, and the participants of the meeting organized by the American Institute of Mathematics in 2022 where some of the work presented here was discussed.
-Part of the work was supported by ANR FLITTLA grant.
+The author is grateful to all his colleagues, especially to Andrei Romashchenko, the members of the ESCAPE team in LIRMM and the Kolmogorov seminar, and the participants of the meetings organized by the American Institute of Mathematics and Dagstuhl in 2022 where some of the work presented here was discussed.
+Part of the work was supported by FLITTLA ANR-21-CE48-0023 grant.